 The two most common pricing methods for home renovation contractors is fixed price and cost-plus method.
 In a fixed price contract, the renovator will charge a flat fee for the project, where any overhead costs are included.
 In a cost-plus method, the cost of the project is variable and will depend on labour and materials used.
 Examine both methods carefully, and consider the advantages and disadvantages of both.

 Review the certification and licences of your contractor.

 As we’ve mentioned before, it’s always a good idea to review the certifications of your contractor before hiring.
 A good mark of standards is participation in the RenoMark program, which was created by BILD to help GTA homeowners differentiate between licenced and underground renovators and companies.
 This program is not used Canada wide and is an excellent means of identifying a contractor worth your time.

 A RenoMark renovator must follow a code of conduct, provide written contracts, offer liability insurance, provide a minimum 2-year warranty and ensure that all employees have applicable licences and certificates.

-Luxor Development is your top choice for Toronto area renovation, remodeling, additions and custom builds.
 Our teams specialize in design, and offer the highest quality services for luxury and mid-range custom home builds.
-Get in touch with us today and start building your home in the Greater Toronto Area and beyond!
+Get in touch with us today and start building or renovating your home in the Greater Toronto Area and beyond!
 We look forward to helping you design and construct your dream home.